redgar598/EMBL_BTM_2019/beginner_machine_learning/README.md

 I find that the libraries, packages and functions are extensively documented and there is a lot of help/already answered questions available on [Stack Overflow](https://stackoverflow.com) to help you get started.

+Some of the resources that I think are particularly useful:
 1. Pattern Recognition and Machine Learning by Christopher M. Bishop
 2. [Machine Learning course by Andrew Ng on Coursera](https://www.coursera.org/learn/machine-learning)
 3. [Machine Learning videos by Josh Starmer on Youtube](https://www.youtube.com/watch?v=Gv9_4yMHFhI&list=PLblh5JKOoLUICTaGLRoHQDuF_7q2GfuJF)

+Feel free to add more suggestions.